ArpanKrChakraborty/code-to-win/README.md

 1. **GNU Compiler** for C/C++.
 (Support for other C/C++ compilers coming soon)
 2. **Any** JAVA compiler of your desire.
-3. **Any** version of python of your desire.
+3. **Any** version of python your desire.
 4. Proper Enviorment Variable declaration for the above compilers.
-5. You are free to use any browser of your choice, but for parsing purposes **Chrome/Chromium/Firefox** must be installed.
+5. You are free to use any browser of your choice, but for parsing purposes **Chrome/Chromium** must be installed  (**Firefox** also works but it bugs out sometimes, so better to use to other two options).

 ## Extension Settings
 This extension contributes the following settings: